AdobeDocs/experience-manager-cloud-service.en/help/forms/adaptive-forms-tables.md

 ## Expressions in a table {#expressions-in-a-table}

-Tables in Adaptive Forms allow you to write expressions in JavaScript to induce behaviors, such as show or hide a table or a row, add up all the numbers and show the total in a cell, enable or disable a cell, validate user input, and so on.
-These expressions use Adaptive Forms scripting model APIs.
+Tables in adaptive forms allow you to write expressions in JavaScript to induce behaviors, such as show or hide a table or a row, add up all the numbers and show the total in a cell, enable or disable a cell, validate user input, and so on.
+These expressions use adaptive forms scripting model APIs.

 While tables and rows support only visibility expressions to control their visibility based on the value returned by an expression, cells support the following expressions: